-Fees charged in 2013, 2012 and 2011 for technical and administrative services amounted to \$2,737, \$2,638 and \$2,529, respectively, and are separately reflected as Management fees-related party in the accompanying consolidated statements of income.
-Commissions charged in 2013, 2012 and 2011 for commercial services amounted to \$1,011, \$981 and \$638, respectively, and are separately reflected as Voyage expenses-related party in the accompanying consolidated statements of income.
-These amounts were fully settled up to December 31, 2013, whereas, in as of December 31, 2012, amounts due to the Manager totaled \$3,619 and are included in Due to related party in the accompanying consolidated balance sheets together with \$240, relating to liabilities arising out of the fleet operations (current account) As of December 31, 2013, the Partnership had granted to the Manager working capital advances of \$1,456 which are separately reflected in Current Assets, Due from related party in the accompanying consolidated balance sheets.
+Fees charged for the years ended December 31, 2014, 2013 and 2012 for technical and administrative services under the agreement amounted to \$3,566, \$2,737 and \$2,638, respectively, and are separately reflected as Management fees-related party in the accompanying consolidated statements of income.
+During the years ended December 31, 2014, 2013 and 2012, the Partnership further incurred \$1,363, \$1,011 and \$981, respectively, in connection with the commercial services under the agreement, which are separately reflected as Voyage expenses-related party in the accompanying consolidated statements of income.
+As of December 31, 2014 and 2013, the Partnership had granted to the Manager excess working capital advances of \$889 and \$1,456, respectively, which are separately reflected in Current Assets, Due from related party in the accompanying consolidated balance sheets.

-The management agreements provide for an advance equal to three months of management fees per vessel as security.
-Pursuant to the terms of the separate management agreements discussed above, the security advance payment, effective January 1, 2013, increased from \$180 to \$225 per vessel, and other than in the case of termination of the management agreement by reason of default by the Manager, the advance is not refundable.
-Such advances as of December 31, 2013 and 2012 amounted to \$675 and \$540, respectively, and are separately reflected in Non-Current Assets as Due from related party in the accompanying consolidated balance sheets.
+The management agreements also provide for an advance equal to three months daily management fee.
+In the case of termination of the management agreements, prior to their eight year term, by any reason other than Manager's default, the advance is not refundable.
+Such advances as of December 31, 2014 and 2013 amounted to \$1,125 and \$675, respectively, and are separately reflected in Non-Current Assets as Due from related party in the accompanying consolidated balance sheets.